Aniljahangir8/aniljahangir.github.io/index.md

 ## Portfolio

-I'm a DevOps with an experience of 6 years.
-I have hands on experience working with AWS, Google Cloud, Azure, Linux Server, Windows Servers, Docker, Bash,  GIT And other tools.
-As a DevOps engineer, my working experience includes collaborating with cross-functional teams to facilitate the development, deployment, and maintenance of software systems.
-In addition to these technical responsibilities, my working experience also involved collaborating with stakeholders, participating in cross-functional meetings, providing technical guidance, and staying updated with the latest industry trends and tools.
+As a DevOps engineer with 8 years of hands-on experience, I have demonstrated expertise in managing and optimizing both cloud and on-premises infrastructures.
+My technical proficiency spans AWS, Google Cloud, Azure, Linux Servers, Windows Servers, Docker, Bash, and GIT, among other essential tools.

+Throughout my career, I have effectively collaborated with cross-functional teams to streamline the development, deployment, and maintenance of robust software systems.
+My role frequently involves engaging with stakeholders to understand their needs, participating in cross-functional meetings to ensure alignment, and providing technical guidance to drive project success.

+I am committed to staying abreast of the latest industry trends and advancements, continually enhancing my skills to deliver innovative solutions.
+My experience reflects a blend of technical acumen and strategic collaboration, making me a valuable asset in any dynamic DevOps environment.

 ### SKills